Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+3.7.1 - Minor bug fix when encountering My VMware package that contains VSM packages, added quiet and progress flags, and a slight code reorganization.

 3.7.0 - CustomIso (OEM), and DriverTools can now be downloaded for all My VMware packages where they exist.